Programs Offered: Major, Minor

 Why choose Willamette for Classical Studies?

 The 2017 Fiske Guide to Colleges lists our Classics program as one of Willamette's particularly "strong programs" and Willamette University as probably "the best little school you've never heard of, especially if you're from outside the California-Oregon-Washington corridor."
+That said, our Classics majors and minors since 1998 hail from 24 U.S. states as well as Guam, Bulgaria, China, and the Netherlands.

 Our interdisciplinary Classical Studies program offers an unusually broad range of courses.
 Apart from Latin and Greek, we also teach courses on Latin and Greek literature, history, theater, art, religion, and philosophy.
 Our classes are small (20 or fewer students) and taught by active scholars whose expertise ranges from the dawn of Greek and Near Eastern civilization to the fall of Rome.
 Experts in Archaeology, Art History, Environmental Science, History, Philosophy, and Religious Studies regularly contribute courses on the ancient world.
 Other small Classics departments have one archaeologist on staff if they are lucky; Willamette has two tenured and usually one visiting archaeologist on staff.
 In recent years, Classics and archaeology students have studied abroad in Athens, Rome, Vienna, Galway, and Heidelberg, and they have attended archaeological field schools and excavations in Italy, Greece, Scotland, Portugal, Rumania, Jordan, Syria, Belize, Peru, and the United States.